cool-RR/git-cascade/README.md

 work for merges that require conflict resolution.
 For that, please resort to using `git merge`.

-If you do attempt a cascade that results in a merge that requires conflict\
-resolution, `git cascade` will abort the merge and leave your working directory clean, UNLESS the branch you're merging to is the current branch, in which case it will leave the merge in the working directory for you to resolve the conflict and commit, just like `git merge`.
+If you do attempt a cascade that results in a merge that requires conflict resolution, `git cascade` will abort the merge and leave your working directory clean, UNLESS the branch you're merging to is the current branch.
+In that case, it will leave the merge in the working directory for you to resolve the conflict and commit, just like `git merge`.

 (If there were multiple merges, all merges up to the failing one will be